THE CHRISTCHURCH TOWN HALL.

-In September of 2015 The Connect Group were selected by Hawkins as repair specialists to undertake complex concrete repairs, injection and strengthening to The Christchurch Town Hall, an iconic building designed by Sir Miles Warren and extensively damaged during the Christchurch earthquakes.
+In September 2015, Hawkins selected The Connect Group as concrete repair specialists to undertake complex concrete repairs, crack injection and seismic strengthening to The Christchurch Town Hall, an iconic building designed by Sir Miles Warren, extensively damaged during the Christchurch earthquakes.
 The 127.5-million-dollar restoration of this 1972 heritage-listed building is one of the largest earthquake projects undertaken in Christchurch - taking over three years for contractors to complete.

-Being that the Christchurch Town Hall is a grade one listed heritage building, creates a challenge right from the outset, as all contractors were obligated to maintain the heritage aspects and keep it as true to it’s original form and function.
+Being that the Christchurch Town Hall is a listed heritage building, it created a challenge for our team right from the outset - as all contractors had to maintain the heritage aspects and keep it as true to its original form and function.

-To strengthen the Christchurch Town Hall in the event of a future seismic event and meet the building standard, an engineered solution was designed by the project engineers and an estimated 4500 sq. meters of seismic strengthening materials, such as carbon fibre and anchoring rods were installed with up to five layers running alternative directions.
+An estimated 4500 sq. meters of seismic strengthening materials, such as carbon fibre and anchoring rods were installed, with up to five layers running alternative directions.
 These were installed in the roof structure of the James Hay Theatre and The Main Auditorium, and beams throughout the interior.

-The application of carbon fibre to the Christchurch Town Hall was one of the largest projects undertaken in New Zealand, and presented challenges due to it’s sheer size, shape, height, pitch of the roof, wind and heat factor and moisture levels.
-This also required extreme monitoring, technical planning, specific training, ongoing communication and developing solutions in conjunction with the architect and project engineers.
+The application of carbon fibre to the Christchurch Town Hall was one of the largest carbon fibre projects undertaken in New Zealand and presented challenges due to the Town Hall’s sheer size, shape, height, the pitch of the roof, wind and heat factor and moisture levels.
+This also required extensive monitoring, technical planning, specific training, ongoing communication and developing solutions, working in conjunction with the architect and project engineers.

 This project required a high level of Quality Assurance, which included custom-designed documentation, extensive daily testing and photographic records, all supplied throughout the course of the project.
-Hawkins selected The Connect Group for this project due to our extensive range of concrete repair and seismic strengthening services and our proven ability to collaborate and tailor solutions specific to each project.
+Hawkins selected The Connect Group for this project because of our extensive range of concrete repair and seismic strengthening services and our proven ability to collaborate and tailor solutions specific to each project.